JakeColtman/bartpy/docs/source/sampling.rst

  - An updated value for a node | the tree structure, all other trees and sigma
  - An updated sigma | all trees and all nodes

+This is all coordinated by a the SampleSchedule class

+.. autoclass:: bartpy.samplers.schedule.SampleSchedule
+   :members:

 Sampling Tree Space
 -------------------